CircuitSetup/SID/README.md

 ##### &#9193; Show peaks in Spectrum Analyzer

 This selects the boot-up setting for showing or not showing the peaks in the Spectrum Analyzer.
 Can be changed anytime by typing *61ok on the IR remote control.

+##### &#9193; Show positive IR feedback on display

+If this option is checked, your SID will show a signal on its display upon a successful command sequence.

+This setting can also be toggled by *62ok.
+This option has no impact on the small IR feedback LED at the bottom of the SID.

+See [here](#appendix-b-led-signals) for all supported signals.

+##### &#9193; Show IR command entry feedback on display

+If this option is checked, your SID will, upon pressing * on the IR remote control, show command sequence entry progess by lighting up another red LED on each key pressed.
+This setting can also be toggled by *63ok.

 ##### &#9193; Screen saver timer